 oday you will rise early for the long drive to Nanzhila.
 You head north to Kalomo where you will start the adventure in earnest, heading west up to the Ndumdumwense Gate and into Southern Kafue.

-This morning you will head to the family run Konkamoya Lodge, which is situated on the banks of Lake Itezhi-Tezhi in the southern part of Kafue National Park.
+This morning you will head to the to KaingU campsite, which is situated on the banks of Lake Itezhi-Tezhi in the southern part of Kafue National Park.
 Here you will camp in a pre booked and paid for campsite.